Skip to content

 When your report seems empty

-If the page says "No Skills Maintenance Programs linked to this member's qualifications", it means you don't currently hold any qualifications that an SMP applies to.
+If the SMP Progress tab says "No Skills Maintenance Programs linked to this member's qualifications", it means you don't currently hold any qualifications that an SMP applies to.
 Two possible causes:

 • An officer hasn't assigned your qualifications yet — ask them to add them from your member page.

-• Your brigade hasn't yet defined SMPs for the qualifications you hold — talk to an officer about which ones should exist.
+• Your department hasn't yet defined SMPs for the qualifications you hold — talk to an officer about which ones should exist.

-If the SMP cards show but the Training Sessions Attended table is empty, you just haven't attended any sessions in this period yet.
+If the SMP cards show but the Session Attendance tables are empty, you just haven't attended any sessions in this period yet.
 Get out there.